utopia-foss/utopia/doc/models/HdfBench.rst

      - Sleep time at the beginning of each benchmark (not measured)

 .. raw:: html

    <!-- TODO: add delete_afterwards flag once implemented -->

-The ``sleep_*`` features can make a benchmark more realistic as they give the operating system time to do its magic, which would, in a real simulation, happen during the computational parts of a simulation step.
+The ``sleep_*`` features can make a benchmark more realistic, as they give the operating system time to do its magic, which would, in a real simulation, happen during the computational parts of a simulation step.

 Available setup and write functions
 -----------------------------------